Life Insurance Planning

-Insurance is often thought of as an optional extra in the area of personal and business finance – a “nice to have” which can offer protection if things go wrong but certainly not as an important asset in its own right.
-However, it’s true to say that insurance planning is a strategy which can protect the vital asset of your ability to earn an income – perhaps the most important asset that you have.
+Insurance plans are sometimes thought of as an optional extra in the area of personal and business finance – a “nice to have” that can offer protection if things go wrong but certainly not as an important asset in its own right.
+However, it’s true to say that insurance planning is a strategy that can protect the vital asset of your ability to earn an income – perhaps the most important asset that you have.

 Of course, with so many different types of insurance policies out there, the key challenge lies in working out exactly what type of insurance can add the most value to your portfolio and offer you the most benefit.